 After the briefing with your agent, they will then provide you with the required documents.
 Presumably, you already have this prepared as a result of your research earlier.
 Typical requirements are the consularized SPA, copies of your passport and other ID's, proof of income, proof of billing in the Philippines, TIN, employment contract, and certificate of employment and compensation.
 Your agent can usually help you obtain other requirements.
 You also need to have your attorney-in-fact process papers needed for the housing loan with the bank (accredited by your developer), developer (if in-house financing), or PAG-IBIG (if government-provided financing).
 These papers are important and so attention with details is very important.
 You and your attorney-in-fact should document all transactions along with related documents.
 This allows you to backtrack if needed.

 Typically, a 10-30 percent down payment is required.
 This varies with developers.
 The transfer of the actual title is not until you are fully paid, but ownership of the condominium unit should already be in the Condominium Certificate of Title (CCT).
+So remember to keep the rental law in the Philippines in mind.
 You should have estimated the total expenses from your early calculations.
 Loan applications should be in place at this point.
 Other processes and requirements should be provided by the agent.

 The turnover process is the most exciting part for any new homeowner.
 Finally, you are able to see the fruits of your labor for the first time.
 If all payments are processed properly and requirements submitted, completion date of units can last 30 days (for single units) up to nine months (for unit construction).
 This should be clear to you during the briefing.
 Inspection will then be scheduled.
 Again, it is best that you do this personally.
 Of course, your attorney-in-fact can do this for you also.
 You will then be provided with house rules, policies, and regulations during the handover of unit.
 Any upgrades or alterations should be made clear with the developer through your agent before you actually move in.